ammein/custom-code-editor/README.md

 # Changelog

 ### 3.1.7
-- Fix DOM where warnings occured on same values of id
+- Fix DOM where warnings occured on same values of id.

 ### 3.1.6
 - Build Passing